 Incentive zones provide significant waivers of zoning requirements to developers who agree to build according to specific guidelines.
 For example, developers often may provide public infrastructure or amenities such as parks, affordable housing, or rooftop observatories in exchange for more lenient zoning requirements (Myszewski and Kundell 2005).

-Maximum/minimum lot sizes regulate the density of development in order to protect rural land uses and rural character or create conservation areas in subdivisions (Juergensmeyer and Roberts 1998).
+Maximum/minimum lot sizes regulate the density of development.
+Used carefully, they can protect rural land uses and rural character or create conservation areas in subdivisions (Juergensmeyer and Roberts 1998).
 Some communities use smaller lot sizes and protection of natural areas as an incentive to obtain speedier approvals for development, so that the same effect is obtained voluntarily rather than through zoning or regulation.
+Once large lots are privately owned, however, it may be difficult to assure conservation values are maintained.

 Overlay zoning enables a municipality to promote or discourage development in certain areas by supplementing underlying zoning standards with additional requirements that can be designed to protect natural resources.
 Overlay zoning districts can be positioned "over" the standard zoning for an area in order to customize some of the regulations for that specific area (Myszewski and Kundell 2005, Juergensmeyer and Roberts 1998).
 For example, overlay zoning may be used to protect historic districts or create greenways.